-The federal Judiciary offers a competitive compensation package to all employees, from clerks of court to technology specialists to budget analysts.
+The federal Judiciary offers a competitive compensation package to all employees.
 Review our pay systems and compensation packages.

 Court Personnel System